ihor/NSPL/README.md

 ##### reduce($function, $sequence, $initial = 0)

-Applies function of two arguments cumulatively to the items of sequence, from left to right to reduce the sequence to a single value
+Applies function of two arguments cumulatively to the sequence items, from left to right to reduce the sequence to a single value
 ```php
 assert(6 === reduce(function($a, $b) { return $a + $b; }, [1, 2, 3]));